 There is no charge to ask for a review of the assessment outcome.
-However, if you are not satisfied with the review outcome and would like to go to the Administrative Appeals Tribunal, there is an application fee.
+If you are not satisfied, however, with the review outcome and would like to go to the Administrative Appeals Tribunal, there is an application fee.

-Find a short-term restorative care provider and work out the costs
+2) Find a short-term restorative care provider & work out the costs